saucelabs/visual-sdks/visual-java/README.md

 # Sauce Labs Visual for Java

-Sauce Labs Visual for Java expose Sauce Labs Visual Testing for your Java project with Selenium.
+Sauce Labs Visual for Java exposes Sauce Labs Visual Testing for your Java project with Selenium.

 ## Installation